nwmsu-msacs/2021Spring-GDP-II-Projects/README.md

 ### Step-3:
 * After submitting the google form, please notify to the MS-ACS office at [msacs@nwmissouri.edu].
-* Copy all the team members and the program coordinator Dr. Ajay Bandi in email.
+* Copy all the team members, the program coordinator Dr. Ajay Bandi, and your instructor in the email.
 * The subject of email should be: (TeamName + "Google form submitted with repository link for GDP project submission").
 * The MS-ACS office will download your repository and upload the zip file to the 2020Fall-GDP-II-Projects repository.